 Buildkite Agent hooks

-Hooks can be defined in the following locations:
+You can define hooks in the following locations:

-For example, you could define an agent-wide checkout hook which spins up a fresh git clone on a new build machine, a repository pre-command hook which sets up repository-specific environment variables, or a plugin environment hook which fetches API keys from a secrets' storage service.
+For example, you could define an agent-wide checkout hook that spins up a fresh git clone on a new build machine, a repository pre-command hook that sets up repository-specific environment variables, or a plugin environment hook that fetches API keys from a secrets storage service.

 Agent lifecycle hooks are executed by the Buildkite agent as part of the agent's lifecycle.
 For example, the pre-bootstrap hook is executed before starting a job's bootstrap process, and the agent-shutdown hook is executed before the agent process terminates.

-Job lifecycle hooks are sourced by the Buildkite bootstrap in the different job phases.
-They are run in a per-job shell environment, and any exported environment variables are carried to the job's subsequent phases and hooks.
+Job lifecycle hooks are sourced (see "A note on sourcing" for specifics) by the Buildkite bootstrap in the different job phases.
+They run in a per-job shell environment, and any exported environment variables are carried to the job's subsequent phases and hooks.
 For example, the environment hook can modify or export new environment variables for the job's subsequent checkout and command phases.
 Shell options set by individual hooks, such as set -e -o pipefail, are not carried over to other phases or hooks.

 Hook locations

-• Agent hooks - these exist on the agent file system in a directory created by your agent installer and configured by the hooks-path setting.
+• Agent hooks: These exist on the agent file system in a directory created by your agent installer and configured by the hooks-path setting.
 You can define both agent lifecycle and job lifecycle hooks in the agent hooks location.
-Job lifecycle hooks defined here will be run for every job the agent receives, from any pipeline.
+Job lifecycle hooks defined here will run for every job the agent receives from any pipeline.

-• Repository hooks - these exist in your pipeline repository's .buildkite/hooks directory and can define job lifecycle hooks.
-Job lifecycle hooks defined here will be run for every pipeline that uses the repository.
+• Repository hooks: These exist in your pipeline repository's .buildkite/hooks directory and can define job lifecycle hooks.
+Job lifecycle hooks defined here will run for every pipeline that uses the repository.
+In scenarios where the current working directory is modified as part of the command or a post-command hook, this modification will cause these hooks to fail as the .buildkite/hooks directory can no longer be found in its new directory path.
+Ensure that the working directory is not modified to avoid these issues.

-• Plugin hooks - these are provided by any plugins you've included in your pipeline steps and can define job lifecycle hooks.
-Job lifecycle hooks defined by a plugin will only be run for the step that includes them.
-Plugins can be vendored (if they are already present in the repository, and included using a relative path) or non-vendored (when they are included from elsewhere), which affects the order they are run in.
+• Plugin hooks: These are provided by plugins you've included in your pipeline steps and can define job lifecycle hooks.
+Job lifecycle hooks defined by a plugin will only run for the step that includes them.
+Plugins can be vendored (if they are already present in the repository and included using a relative path) or non-vendored (when they are included from elsewhere), which affects the order they are run in.

 Agent hooks